Tlapi/Laravel-BatchSQS/README.md

 ### Modifying messages before release

 When a batch of messages is released to the queue, `CoInvestor\BatchSQS\Events\BatchMessageReleasingEvent` is dispatched.
-To modify each message before it reaches the queue, simply define a listener which will modify the message and then return it:
+To modify each message before it reaches the queue, simply define a listener which will inspect the message and then return an array which will be merged with the message before it is released:

 ```php
 <?php